 The second conserved quantity we will investigate is energy.
-Energy can be defined as the ability to do work and has units of Joules (J) where a 1 J = 1 N m.
 Just like momentum, or wooden blocks, the conservation of energy doesn't mean that the energy of any particular object is always constant.
-The energy of a single object can be changed by doing work to it.
+The energy of a single object or system of objects can be changed by doing work to it.
 The relationship between work and energy is, conceptually, initial energy + work = final energy